drusklo/arousabot/README.md

 * Add RemindMe function
 * Connect to a DB
 * Use the logging python module instead of creating own logging function
+* Deal with exceptions that bring down the app when there is no internet
+* Add max prize of holdings
+* Add profit (%) to crypto logic

+## Bugs

+If the dbId.db is empty the whole process fails